HSchreier/azuracastVidhk/README.md

 3. **Copy and Paste the Script**
-Open the `liquidsoap.conf` file and paste the following script at the desired location:
+Open the `liquidsoap.conf` file and paste the following script at the end of the liquidsopa config of your station:

 ```lua
 # VIDEO STREAM